mdsamiulislam54/mdsamiulislam54/README.md

 <style>
-  /* Adding hover effects for links */ a:hover img {
+  /* Adding hover effects for links */
+  a: hover img {
     transform: scale(1.1);
-    transition: all 0.3s ease;
+    transition: all 0.3 ease;
   }

   /* Styling the introduction text */